YONAGUNI PYRAMID A Geoglyphic Study of The Yonaguni Monolith, Japan

 Michael Waters, a team leader and director of the Texas A&M Center for the Study of the First Americans, states that; "If you look at the genetic evidence, the native people in North America came from Northeast Asia, then crossed over into the New World.
 Waters also states; "The corridor between the two ice sheets (Asia and North America) was closed 15,000 years ago.
 The only option to them is to come by boat in this kind of secondary way, along a coastal route to get into North America."
 This also coincides with the idea that the fact that the Asian people of Yonaguni were sea people, and that the oldest North and South American habitations are being found on the West Coasts of those continents.

 Waters goes on to say; "Sea levels were lower 15,000 years ago, so any evidence (of the migration) would likely be buried under the ocean floor."
 This statement also coincides with the fact that both the Fongbin and Yonaguni geoglyphs are under water.

-Depiction of the male and female reproduction systems on the North End of the Yonaguni Monolith
+The Art Work on the North End of the Yonaguni Monolith

 The above photo shows a notch carved out of the hill right above the Yonaguni Structure.
 Could this have been a stairway leading down to the ceremonial location, or a harbor for a boat